 The Leadership Development Program is a community adventure: all are expected to participate in the entire program, and it is your responsibility to do so.
 All are expected to participate willingly in a wide variety of activities with the rest of group; some activities will be challenging, either physically, spiritually, intellectually, or relationally.
 Since you are an important part of the experience for all those in your group, you owe it not only to yourself, but to your fellow participants to be ready to commit to these shared experiences.

 All participants are expected to be involved for the entire program over the course of the two summers.

-An emphasis on rules contradicts the Brookwoods and Deer Run perspective on life.
-Encouragement, self-motivation and self-discipline, creativity, individuality, kindness and respect are important cornerstones of all we do at camp.
-Therefore we keep to rules that are absolutely necessary: Participants must follow the given instructional sequences and methods for all adventure activities (ropes courses and back country trips among others).
-Unsupervised swimming is not allowed.
-Use or possession of alcohol and tobacco, any form of vape, weapons, or unprescribed drugs, as well as inappropriate language are against our rules, and we are inflexible about them.
-Christian Camps and Conferences, Inc. reserve the right to dismiss participants whom we believe have violated these guidelines.
+Rules and guidelines help us to have a safe and successful camp experience while demonstrating respect for others.
+There are many activities that have specific rules and they should be followed in order to maintain safety.
+LDP's should also be aware that:

+- Unsupervised swimming is not allowed. - Weapons are not permitted.
+(Pocket knives are acceptable as a camping tool) - Racism, sexism, swearing, sexual jokes, and crude behavior are contrary to the goals of the LDP experience and harm the experience of others.
+Staff will address inappropriate language and action in a hope to see immediate change.
+If an LDP's behavior is not corrected, it may lead to dismissal from camp. - The use or possession of alcohol, marijuana, tobacco, vape products, or unprescribed drugs, are grounds for immediate dismissal from camp.

 The staff of Brookwoods and Deer Run feel a keen sense of responsibility for the spiritual growth of all program participants, and we will endeavor to provide a Christ-centered environment for this to take place.
 All participants are expected to understand this philosophy and the staff's efforts to provide this environment.

-During your time at camp, we want you to listen as much as possibleto each other, to your counselors, to the sounds of nature, and to God.
+During your time at camp, we want you to listen as much as possible--to each other, to your counselors, to the sounds of nature, and to God.
 We do everything we can to make it possible for you to live simply, with limited distractions, for eight weeks.
-With this in mind, you may bring cell phones for Community nights, original music for van rides, cameras for anytime.
-Please do not bring any other device powered by electricity or batteries (iPods, etc.) I have read the above guidelines and expectations and agree to abide by them for the duration of the program to ensure the best possible experience for myself and my fellow program participants.
-Signed by Program Participant Date Printed Name
+With this in mind, you may bring cell phones for Community nights, appropriate music for van rides, cameras.
+Please do not bring any other device powered by electricity or batteries (iPods, etc.)

+I have read the above guidelines and expectations and agree to abide by them for the duration of the program to ensure the best possible experience for myself and my fellow program participants.

+Signed by Program Participant

+Date

+Printed Name